 Detox is necessary to remove the substances from the system.
 Thereby, creating a clear mind for learning and implementing positive coping skills.
 Dual diagnosis also often cause fractured family relationships.
 Family therapy can help heal these relationships.
 Treatment for these conditions can also help to improve self-esteem and self-worth.
 The first step is reaching out for help.

 A borderline personality disorder is a life-changing diagnosis that can be highly disruptive.
 It can result in personality changes that can be difficult to manage.
 Those who are struggling with BPD have hope, though.
-If you or a loved one are struggling with BPD and addiction, we can help.
-At Empowered Recovery Center we offer personalized care plans that cater to the individual’s particular needs.
+If you or a loved one are struggling with BPD and addiction, Empowered Recovery Center can help.
+At our drug and alcohol rehab in Atlanta we offer personalized care plans that cater to the individual’s particular needs.

 Call us today to begin your healing and recovery process and start on the path to a happier and healthier life.